TonysTinyToes/Project-4-NBA-ML-predictions/README.md

 ## Data Model Implementation
 We created a model based on some of the following (but not limited to) the following criteria: Points, Blocks, Rebounds, Assists, and historical salary information.
 We found data from several different sources and combined them to run our model on.

-We were able to reach a predictive power of INSERT PERCENTAGE HERE
+Using a linear regression model which was trained using SDG regressor (Stochastic Gradient Descent)

+We tried to build out a more comprehensive dataset to improve the foundation of our model.
+While more data meant more information to use, it also meant more pre-processing and nuance to address.
 ## Data Model Optimization
+To optimize, the following changes really impacted the model's performance
+- Pre-processing
+    - Properly encoding categorical data
+    - Not Scaling Categorical data
+- Tuning
+    - Moving from StandardScaler to MinMaxScaler
+    - Raising the learning rate
+    - Removing regularization
+- Started testing on the 2018-2019 salary data and moved year by year with varying (ultimately increasing) model performance

 You can find the data model evaluation process showing iterative changes the resulting model performance within the script itself.

 ## Contributors